renatolsxc/scripts-wireguard/README.md

 ## Instalação

-To install this script, just install the following libraries:
+- To install this script, just install the following libraries:
     - python -m pip install pyinstaller
     - python -m pip install pywin32-ctypes

-after installed, you need to clone the repository and make changes to the variables:
+- after installed, you need to clone the repository and make changes to the variables:
     - host= < remote host to monitor >
     - ipwg= < main wan public ip >
     - mainwg= < main wan dns name >
     - secdwg= < secondary wan dns name >
     - portawg= < port you use for your WireGuard >
     - pckeywg= < public key >
     - logfile= < path to log file >

-to generate the exe:
+- to generate the exe:
     - python -m PyInstaller --onefile ---hidden-import=win32timezone check_wggalpao_service.py

 ## Uso

-Forneça exemplos e instruções claras sobre como usar o projeto.
-Inclua exemplos de código, capturas de tela ou gifs animados para demonstrar o uso em ação.
+after generating the exe file, it must be copied to the machines that close the vpn with the wireguard server and installed as follows.

+- copy the file to the folder you want
+- open cmd with administrative permissions
+- walk to the folder where the exe is
+- file.exe install
+- file.exe start

 ## Recursos